AideenM12/Joyce-English-School-MS4/TESTING.md

 A detailed description page of the course will provide the user with all the necessary information regarding their course of choice.

 **Actual Result:**
-A detailed description page of the course will provide the user with all the necessary information regarding their course of choice.
+A detailed description page of the course provides the user with all the necessary information regarding their course of choice.

 **Pass/Fail:**
 Pass